latex3/latex3.github.io/_posts/2024-03-27-PDFUA2-examples.md

 They nicely demonstrate what is already possible with LaTeX when producing accessible documents conforming to PDF standards such as WTPDF, PDF/UA-2 or PDF/A-4.

-Please note that this make LaTeX one of the first (if not the only) producer of PDF documents that is already capable of producing documents conforming to the new PDF/UA-2 and WTPDF standards that were released in early 2024.
+Please note that this makes LaTeX one of the first (if not the only) producer of PDF documents that is already capable of producing documents conforming to the new PDF/UA-2 and WTPDF standards that were released in early 2024.

  --- Frank